 However, one thing I’ve never done is write down my high-level plan so that I can refer to it later in times of overexcitement or crisis (either mine or the market’s).
 So here goes…

 For a little while now, I have been aiming to build an equity portfolio that generates an income large enough to cover my living expenses.
-I think I’m pretty much there now, as I’ve been lucky enough to be a reasonably high-earner over the years, but I’m continuing to do some paid work and odds and ends like this blog.
-Therefore, while I still have some spare cash to invest, a few areas of my strategy are in a state of flux at the moment.
+I think I’m pretty much there now, as I’ve been lucky enough to be a reasonably high earner over the years, although I’m continuing to do some part-time work.

-For the next several years, I’d still like to grow both the income and capital elements of my portfolio, so I am still willing to take a fair amount of risk when it comes to my investment choices.
+For the next several years, I’d still like to grow both my income and my capital, so I am still willing to take a fair amount of risk when it comes to my investment choices.
+But I have sold down a few holdings recently and replaced them with more income-focused alternatives.

 I’ve distilled my strategy into 10 elements: